-2013 Findings on the Worst Forms of Child Labor
+2014 Findings on the Worst Forms of Child Labor

-Children in Eritrea are engaged in child labor in agriculture and the worst forms of child labor in commercial sexual exploitation.
-The Government of Eritrea is also complicit in the worst forms of child labor through national policies and programs.(1) Table 1 provides key indicators on children's work and education in Eritrea.
+Children in Eritrea are engaged in child labor, including in agriculture and street work.(1-4) Table 1 provides key indicators on children's work and education in Eritrea.
 Data on some of these indicators are not available from the sources used in this report.

-|Working children, ages 5 to 14:||Unavailable|
+|Working children, ages 5 to 14 (% and population):||Unavailable|

 |School attendance, ages 5 to 14 (%):||Unavailable|

 |Children combining work and school, ages 7 to 14 (%):||Unavailable|

 |Primary completion rate (%):||31.2|